 Leonardo da Vinci was born on 15th April 1452 in Florence.
 He is considered one of the great minds of the Italian Renaissance.
 He was hugely influential as an artist and sculptor but also immensely gifted as an engineer, scientist, inventor, and anatomist.

 As an Équipe, Da Vinci students are inspiring, creative and hard working.
-Like Da Vinci himself they have a huge range of talents and are willing to take part in all competitions.
-The Students are loyal to their Équipe and proud to wear their Équipe colours.
-The Head of Da Vinci is Mr Coleman and the Équipe Prefects are Caitlin McCrudden and Rebecca Hayward.
+Like Da Vinci himself they have a huge range of talents and are willing to take part in all competitions led by Head of Equipem Mr Coleman.
+The students are loyal to their Équipe and proud to wear their Équipe colours.

 Goethe, Johann Wolfgang von (1749-1832), German poet, dramatist, novelist, scientist and amateur artist.
 Goethe’s poetry expresses a modern view of humanity’s relationship to nature, history, and society; his plays and novels reflect a profound understanding of human individuality.
 Goethe must be considered not only “at the centre of German literature” but one of the most versatile figures in all world literature.

 As an Équipe, Goethonians have had a spectacular winning streak and have enjoyed several years of victory taking home the Vine Cup; throughout they have remained focused and passionate to do their very best.
-Head of Goethe Équipe is Mr Hopkins and the Équipe Prefects are Morgan Challis and Howard Poles.
+Head of Goethe Équipe is Mr Hopkins.

 Blaise Pascal was born in Clermont-Ferrand on 19th June 1623 and is the epitome of a polymath.
 He was a mathematician, physicist, religious philosopher and prolific writer.
 He was instrumental in the development of modern theories of probability and formulated what came to be known as Pascal’s law of pressure.
 Coming from a deeply religious family, he wrote much about faith, drawing on his scientific training to add rigour to his religious writings.

 As an Équipe, Pascalians have had mixed fortunes over the years but always shown strength in the diversity of their talents - academic, sporting and creative.
-The Head of Pascal is Mrs Piperaki and the Équipe Prefects are Bella Brereton and Katherine Lewington.
+The Head of Pascal is Mrs Piperaki.

 Brunel is named after the English engineer Isambard Kingdom Brunel who is most famous for his work on the Thames Tunnel, the Great Western Railway and it's bridges and terminus Paddington, as well as the steamships SS Great Western, SS Great Britain, and SS Great Eastern.
 In 2002, Brunel came second only to Churchill in the BBC’s poll to find the greatest ever Briton.
 Brunellians are passionate about their Equipe and won their first Vine Cup in 2016 after excellent performances in Sports Day and Commendations.